SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-27-today-i-got-shot-a-sixth-time.md

 ## 2021: A Bannner Year For Vaccines Chez Weekend

 Look, it's been a _lot_ of vaccinations for us this year, here at Chez Weekend.
-3 COVID-19 vaccinations, 2 shingles vaccinations, and 1 flu vaccination for a total of 6 vaccinations _in a single year._  The Weekend Editrix is pretty similar.
+3 COVID-19 vaccinations + 2 shingles vaccinations + 1 flu vaccination = 6 vaccinations
+_in a single year._  The Weekend Editrix is pretty similar, at 5 so far this year.

-I haven't had that many vaccinations in a single year since I was a kid!
+We haven't had that many vaccinations in a single year since we were a kids!

 And I'm thankful for each one.
 Each time, I smiled at the tech giving me the shot and said so, occasionally to their surprise.